MohamedAmineFairouk/CNCProjetSpringReact/README.md

-# It's CNC Affectation Projet , for Moroccan Students
+# CNC Affectation Project , for Moroccan Students

 ## Prerequisites
 - JDK 1.7 or later